A1X5H04/A1X5H04/README.md

 # 💫 About Me:
-Hi there!
-My name is **Alish**, and I'm a passionate software developer who loves contributing to open source projects.
-Whether it's fixing bugs, adding new features, or simply helping others, I find immense satisfaction in giving back to the community :smiley:.

-When I'm not coding, I enjoy spending my time watching anime.
-There's something about the imaginative worlds and compelling characters that I find truly captivating.
-I'm always on the lookout for new recommendations, so feel free to share your favorites with me!
+**Who am I?**

+I'm Alish Baig, a **software developer** with a passion for open source projects.
+I love diving into code and tackling new challenges to make the world a bit easier.

+**What do I do?**

+When I’m not coding, you’ll find me playing games or binge-watching movies and anime. 🌟 I enjoy exploring the latest frameworks and technology, always eager to tinker with new tools and gadgets. 🔧

+**What are my hobbies?**

-In my free time, I also enjoy helping my mother with chores around the house.
-It's a great way to show my appreciation for her and bond with her.
-I believe that family is important, and I cherish the time we spend together.
+Outside of tech, I enjoy helping my mom with chores around the house.
+It’s a great way to show appreciation and spend quality time with my family. 🏡

+**What drives me?**

+I’m passionate about building projects that solve real-world problems and make life a little easier.
+I’m always on the lookout for new challenges and opportunities to learn and grow.

+**How can we work together?**

+I’m always excited about collaborating on new projects and sharing ideas.
+If you’re interested in teaming up, feel free to reach out to me at [alishbaig2004@gmail.com](mailto:alishbaig2004@gmail.com).

+**What’s next for me?**

+There’s always more to learn and discover in the tech world, and I’m eager to keep exploring new possibilities and expanding my skills.
+Let’s make something awesome together! 🚀

 ## 🌐 Socials: